-As a result of the United States presidential election, which occurred on November 3, 2020 and subsequent senate runoff elections, commencing January 2021, the Democratic Party will control the executive and legislative branches of government.
+As a result of the United States presidential election, which occurred on November 3, 2020, commencing January 2021, the Democratic Party is expected to control the executive branch of government.

+Control of the legislative branch of government is uncertain and may remain uncertain for several weeks or longer.
 Changes in federal policy, including tax policies, and at regulatory agencies occur over time through policy and personnel changes following elections, which lead to changes involving the level of oversight and focus on the financial services industry or the tax rates paid by corporate entities.
 The nature, timing and economic and political effects of potential changes to the current legal and regulatory framework affecting financial institutions remain highly uncertain.
 Uncertainty surrounding future changes may adversely affect our operating environment and therefore our business, financial condition, results of operations and growth prospects.